allenai/document-qa/README.md

 ``export PYTHONPATH=${PYTHONPATH}:`pwd` ``

 ### Data
-By default, we expect source data to stored in "\~/data" and preprocessed data to be stored int "./data".
+By default, we expect source data to be stored in "\~/data" and preprocessed data to be stored in "./data".
 The expected file locations can be changed by altering config.py.

 #### Word Vectors